 As part of the CSWE Educational Policy and Accreditation Standards (EPAS, 2015), the MSW Program reviews curriculum outcomes on a regular basis.
 The program assessment plan includes signature course assignments and the Foundation Year Qualifying Exam (FYQE), a tool designed by faculty to evaluate the strengths and gaps in the program's curriculum, and evaluates how well students are demonstrating skill development and competency.
-In the Foundation Year, while enrolled in field internship, students complete the FYQE, which consists of a case study followed by 12 questions that measures student progress at the end of the academic year, associated with CSWE competencies.
+In the Foundation Year, while enrolled in field internship, students complete the FYQE, which consists of a case study followed by questions that measures student knowledge and application of content at the end of the academic year, associated with CSWE competencies.
 The FYQE is administered in an online, timed format, at the end of spring semester.
-Students are oriented to the FYQE in fall semester classes, and curriculum and study materials are reviewed throughout the academic year.
-Students are required to demonstrate a minimum composite score of 2.0 (average of the 12 questions, on a 0-4.0 scale).
-Students who do not pass the FYQE with a score of 2.0 or higher will meet with faculty to review outcomes and participate in remediation.
+Students are oriented to the FYQE in fall semester classes by the faculty, and curriculum and study materials are reviewed throughout the academic year.
+Students are required to demonstrate a minimum composite score of 2.0 (average of the total questions, on a 0-4.0 scale).
+Students who score below 2.0 average will meet with faculty to review outcomes and participate in remediation.
 Students are eligible to advance to Specialization Year upon successful completion of the remediation process.
 Failure to score 2.0 or higher will result in an academic review and evaluation of student readiness for Specialization Year.

 Remediation is a process of closing the gap between what a student knows and what he/she is expected to know.
 In remediation, the content areas that did not meet benchmark are reviewed in detail.
 Following review, students will then be given the opportunity to demonstrate their understanding of the material in a re-test of areas below 2.0.
-Re-test takes place in May of the spring semester.
+Re-test takes place at the end of the spring semester.